 English Language Testing (International Applicant only)

-For all other students, if your native language is not English, you must submit an official score on either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
+For all other students, if your native language is not English, you must submit an official score on either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) exam, or Duolingo with subscores.

 Reporting Your Score